Project objectives

 Methodology

-The work is funded by Affinity Water and Portsmouth Water, with the seed mixes kindly supplied by RAGT seeds.
-This is a collaborative project, working very closely with our host farmers, who will be conducting all farm operations with their own kit/machinery, ensuring the results are representative of commercial practice.
+The work was funded by Affinity Water and Portsmouth Water, with the seed mixes kindly supplied by RAGT seeds.
+This was a collaborative project, working very closely with our host farmers, who conducted all farm operations with their own kit/machinery, ensuring the results are representative of commercial practice.

 Crop destruction techniques: